 MS Windows 10/8/Vista

-It is meant to be a more efficient, free and open alternative to ubiquitous cloud-systems which require users to log-in via a Browser and burden them with downloading the data from a number of different systems (as each client tends to use a different system) and manually combining them in a local database to keep track of their accounting.
+It is meant to be a more efficient, free and open alternative to ubiquitous cloud-systems which require users to log-in via a Browser and burden them with downloading the data from a number of different systems (when working with multiple client companies each using a different cloud-system) and manually combining them in a local Database to keep track of their accounting.

 However, Auto Book can also be used unilaterally – it does not require the other party, client or vendor, to use Auto Book as well.
 As long as you receive data in a consistent format, you're good to go.

 With Auto Book, you can:

 Auto Book is a light-weight application with minimal memory/CPU footprint.
 Installation is not required and all data are saved within the program directory – once you remove Auto Book, no traces of Auto Book will remain on your computer.

 One of the main motivations to develop Auto Book was to avoid vendor lock-in.
 All Auto Book data are saved transparently – mostly as tab-separated text files – and can be viewed, imported and edited with third-party software at will.
 Auto Book keeps all your options open by design.

 Auto Book does not send any information from your computer to external servers.
 It is designed to operate solely within its program directory.

 Using Auto Book to capture information makes sense only if you receive similar sets of information repeatedly.
 A typical use case is purchase order information which your clients send you using a consistent format.
 For example, each time your client places an order with you, you might receive an email (created manually by the client or generated automatically in a cloud system, or generated using an Auto Book Template) detailing information such as PO number, deadline, remuneration/payable amount, etc.